surlykke/Go-Generics-with-constraints/README.md

 ### Joining sequences

-This is an adaption of an example from Taylors
+This is a commented adaption of an example from Taylors [Type Parameters](https://github.com/golang/proposal/blob/master/design/15292/2013-12-type-params.md)
-[Type Parameters](https://github.com/golang/proposal/blob/master/design/15292/2013-12-type-params.md)

 ```Go